Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

     RefinedAbstraction   ConcreteImplementor
     ```

----

 ## **When to Use ?**
 - When your class needs to support multiple variations along two or more dimensions (like different types of shapes on different platforms).
 - When you want to decouple the abstraction from its implementation so that both can evolve independently.
 - If you have multiple variations, inheritance might lead to a combinatorial explosion of classes.
 For example, `CircleRed`, `CircleBlue`, `SquareRed`, `SquareBlue` this can be avoided with the Bridge pattern.

----

 ## **Where Not to Use ?**
-- If the system has **simple inheritance hierarchies** where variations don’t overlap, the added complexity of Bridge isn’t necessary.
+- If the system has simple inheritance hierarchies where variations don’t overlap, the added complexity of Bridge isn’t necessary.
-- If **abstraction and implementation are unlikely to change**, simpler patterns (like inheritance) might be more suitable.
+- If abstraction and implementation are unlikely to change, simpler patterns (like inheritance) might be more suitable.

----

 ## **Advantages**